Mikey-19/PDF-protection/README.md

 ![Pdf-protection Dark](pdf-protection/pdf-protection-dark.png)

 License

-This project is licensed under the MIT License – you are free to use, modify, and distribute it.
+This project is for educational and research purposes only.

+Author

+Developed by Michael Aryee as part of a cybersecurity internship project at Inlighn Tech.